raycast/utils/docs/utils-reference/react-hooks/useCachedPromise.md

 {% hint style="info" %}
 The value needs to be JSON serializable.
-The function is assumed to be constant (eg. changing it won't trigger a revalidation).
+The function is assumed to be constant (e.g. changing it won't trigger a revalidation).
 {% endhint %}

 ## Signature